 The clock strikes midnight and just like that,

-she’s been laboring for 10 hours as expected,
+she’s been laboring for just over ten hours,

-time flies when you can’t feel contraction pain.
+time flies when you cannot feel contraction pain.

-Around 2:00 am the monitor shows a quick dip,
+Around two am the monitor shows a quick dip,

 baby’s heart rate took a few short dives downward,